linkerd/linkerd/linkerd/docs/telemetry.md

 The recent requests telemeter keeps an in-memory record of recent requests and uses it to populate the recent requests table on the admin dashboard.
 This table can be viewed at `/requests` on the admin port.
-Recording requests can have an impact on linkerd performance, so make sure to set a sample rate that is appropriate for your level of traffic.
+Recording requests can have an impact on Linkerd performance, so make sure to set a sample rate that is appropriate for your level of traffic.

 Key        | Default Value | Description